-Successful businesses have realised that social proof is the gateway to a huge potential for growth.
-By using a variety of tactics, you can influence decision making behaviour with positive social proof that ultimately increases your sales.
+Successful medical companies have realised that social proof is the gateway to a huge potential for growth.
+By using a variety of tactics, you can influence decision making behaviour with positive social proof that ultimately increases your patient base.

-We have written this blog post to show you what social proof is, and how you can begin to use social proof to grow your business.
+We have written this blog post to show you what social proof is, and how you can begin to use social proof to grow your medical comapny.

 By the end of this article, you will be backed with the knowledge you need to nail social proof in your marketing strategy.